 IPOs on NYSE, AMEX and Nasdaq with prices set $5+

-The biggest issue is companies pretending they’re tech startups—Beyond Meat and WeWork, for instance, aren’t necessarily tech companies—with investors funding them as if they were.
+The biggest issue is companies pretending they’re tech startups — Beyond Meat and WeWork, for instance, aren’t necessarily tech companies — is that investors are funding them as if they were.
 Tech companies typically scale well and other companies might not, which is why investors are willing to believe they are something they might not actually be.